-Thank you for your interest in the graduate program in History at the University of Southern California.
-Our deadline for submission of application materials is December 1 prior to the fall term in which you wish to enter the program.
+Applications for the Doctoral Program in History at the University of Southern California are due by December 1 prior to the fall term in which you wish to enter the program.
 There is no spring admission.

 What you will find on this page: